Please see this guide about on-premise connections first before connecting to self-managed GitLab.

 Ensure that Confidential is ticked and then tick the

 Go to Source control and services in the Gearset app.

 To add your new GitLab application to Gearset, click on the + Connect to self-managed GitLab button.

-Fill in the on-premise GitLab url in URL, and the application ID and secret as shown in GitLab ( go to
+Then fill in the application ID and secret as shown in GitLab ( go to

 User Settings >

 Connect, you will be redirected to GitLab where you can log in normally and accept the requested permissions.

 After authorizing Gearset you should now be able to use GitLab as a source or target for comparisons and automated jobs.